 Venue Operations Manager

-Linton holds a BFA in Visual Art from Emily Carr University of Art and Design.
-He oversees all daily front of house operations, including but not limited to supervising and coordinating our team of exceptional theatre managers and volunteers, facilitating venue rental requests and general upkeep and maintenance of our lobby and theatre spaces.
+Linton (he/him) holds a BFA in Visual Art from Emily Carr University of Art and Design.
+He oversees all daily front of house operations, including, but not limited to; supervising and coordinating our team of exceptional theatre managers and volunteers; facilitating venue rental requests; and general upkeep and maintenance of our lobby and theatre spaces.
 Linton has been with The Cinematheque since 2012.